Velodrome roof a missed opportunity

 “It’s all a hand nail system.
 This allows you to get the compact joints and normally on a velodrome, on 250m track, you’re talking about 260,000 nails, but because this is an external timber it’s slightly narrower.

 “This allows a greater flexibility in the corners, so we’ve actually got 25 per cent more timber.
 So, it will be over 300,000 nails by the time the job’s finished.
-If you lay it all end-to-end you’ll probably come in close to 75 kilometres of timber.”
+If you lay it all end-to-end you’ll probably come in close to 75km of timber.”

 Former New Zealand track cycling coach and Cycling Whanganui patron Ron Cheatley still dreamed of the velodrome having a roof.